jxstxn1/dockerize/README.md

 Notice:
 A hot-reload is enabled, which will rerun the required build commands if you change a file.
 You can detach and kill the container by pressing `Ctrl + C`.

-You can use the following flags to customize the run command:

-- `-b, --build-all`: Executes all build commands before running the container (Recommended if you just changed something in the project)
-- `-build-scripts`: Executes the scripts build command before running the container (Recommended if you just changed something in the server/ folder)
-- `--build-image`: Executes the image build command before running the container (Recommended if you just changed something in the Dockerfile)
 - `-p, --port`: Specifies the port on which the app is accessible.
 The build command can choose between different environments.
 The default environment is `dev`.
 You can change the environment with the `--env` flag.